-Run-on sentences is one the most common errors students make in their writing.
-In this article, you'll find a printable run-on sentence practice activity that uses some of the text from Who is Jackie Robinson? by Gail Herman and Nancy Harrison.
+Run-on sentences are one of the most common errors students make in their writing, so it's wise to facilitate additional practice in this area.
+In this article, you'll find a printable run-on sentence worksheet that uses some of the text from Who is Jackie Robinson? by Gail Herman and Nancy Harrison.

 Use a comma and coordinating conjunction (for, and, nor, but, or, yet, so)